thomasnares/ps-docs/modules/concepts/hooks/list-of-hooks/dashboardZoneThree.md

 This hook is displayed in the third column of the dashboard
 {{% /notice %}}

-Hook locations:
+Hook location:
-  - backoffice
+  - back office

 Hook type:
-  -

 Located in:
   - [https://github.com/PrestaShop/PrestaShop/blob/8.0.x/controllers/admin/AdminDashboardController.php](controllers/admin/AdminDashboardController.php)